 - 23.1.
-After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 22 above) and if the thesis or dissertation meets the standard requirements of the General Calendar and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation and plagiarism check confirmation", whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
+After the supervisor(s) is/are satisfied with the results of the plagiarism check (see paragraph 22 above) and if the thesis or dissertation meets the standard requirements of the General Calendar and of this guide, the supervisor(s) shall grant written permission on Form D "Permission for submission of master's thesis for examination and plagiarism check confirmation" or Form E "Permission for submission of doctoral dissertation for examination and plagiarism check confirmation",21 whereby the supervisor(s) give(s) permission that the thesis or dissertation may be submitted for examination.
 The supervisor(s) must also confirm in such written permission form that the results summary of the plagiarism check on the thesis or dissertation is satisfactory. - 23.2.
 The completed and the signed permission form must be sent to the chairperson of the Research Committee by the supervisor(s) together with electronic versions of the thesis or dissertation in MS Word and PDF formats via e-mail.
-The electronic version must be the same version as submitted for the plagiarism check and which produced the satisfactory result. - 23.3.
-The abovementioned permission for submission shall not necessarily imply that the supervisor(s) approve(s) the ideas expressed in the thesis or dissertation, but only implies (at the least) that the thesis or dissertation is formally ready for submission.
-Accordingly, (a) supervisor(s) is/are obliged to sign the permission for submission form if such formal requirements in terms of paragraph 23.1 are met.
-Should (a) supervisor(s) sign the permission for submission form on such a latter basis, that is without approving the ideas expressed in the thesis or dissertation, this shall not be communicated to the examiners before the examiners have submitted their independent reports.
-However, this can be disclosed by the supervisor(s) when submitting their supervisors' reports (see paragraphs 31 and 33 below).
+The electronic version must be the same version as submitted for the plagiarism check and which produced the satisfactory result.

-&lt;sup>19 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.9.10.
+21 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.9.10.